 Brexit has created uncertainty around data protection issues and could lead to further legislative and regulatory changes.
-For example, the UK Data Protection Act of 2018 substantially mirrors the EU GDPR in the UK and was the subject of statutory amendments that further aligned it with the GDPR in 2019.
-In June 2021, the EC announced a decision that the UK is an "adequate country" to which personal data could be exported from the EEA, but this decision must be renewed and may face challenges in the future, creating uncertainty regarding transfers of personal data to the UK from the EEA.
-It remains unclear how UK data protection laws or regulations will develop, and how data transfers to and from the United Kingdom will be regulated, over time.
-In 2022, the Information Commissioner's Office (ICO) issued the UK SCCs as a valid data transfer mechanism for cross border data transfers from the UK to third countries.
-The UK-U.S. Data Bridge may serve as an additional data transfer mechanism to utilize, but this remains subject to the uncertainties described above.
-Additional or modified guidance regarding, or changes to, UK cross border data transfers and/or overall UK data protection laws and/or guidance could occur, which may require us to change our policies, practices and engage in additional contractual negotiations.
+For example, the U.K. Data Protection Act of 2018 substantially mirrors the EU GDPR in the U.K. and was the subject of statutory amendments that further aligned it with the GDPR in 2019.
+In June 2021, the EC announced a decision that the U.K. is an "adequate country" to which personal data could be exported from the EEA, but this decision must be renewed and may face challenges in the future, creating uncertainty regarding transfers of personal data to the U.K. from the EEA.
+It remains unclear how U.K. data protection laws or regulations will develop, and how data transfers to and from the U.K. will be regulated, over time.
+Additional or modified guidance regarding, or changes to, U.K. cross border data transfers and/or overall U.K. data protection laws and/or guidance could occur, which may require us to change our policies, practices and engage in additional contractual negotiations.
 Such legislative and regulatory changes may result in increased costs of compliance and limitations on our customers and us.

 In 2018, the State of California enacted the California Consumer Privacy Act (CCPA), which became operative on January 1, 2020.
 The CCPA requires covered companies to, among other things, provide new disclosures to California consumers and afford such consumers new abilities to opt-out of certain sales of personal information.
 Additionally, the California Privacy Rights Act (CPRA) was approved by California voters in November 2020 and amended and expanded the CCPA.
-The CPRA's substantive provisions became effective on January 1, 2023, and the newly formed California Privacy Protection Agency began its rulemaking process to adopt proposed regulations.
-With a delay in CPRA enforcement until March 29, 2024, our readiness efforts are subject to change and may result in continued uncertainty and require additional costs and expenses to ensure readiness, compliance and decrease risks.
+The CPRA's substantive provisions became effective on January 1, 2023, and the newly formed California Privacy Protection Agency began its rulemaking process to adopt proposed regulations, with an enforcement date of March 29, 2024.
+Our CPRA compliance efforts are subject to change and may result in continued uncertainty and require additional costs and expenses to ensure readiness, compliance and decrease risks.
 Further, other states have been considering, and in some cases enacting, laws relating to privacy and cybersecurity, many of which are comprehensive privacy statutes imposing obligations similar to the CCPA and CPRA.
-For example, Virginia's privacy law went into effect on January 1, 2023; Colorado and Connecticut's privacy laws went into effect on July 1, 2023, and Utah's privacy law will be effective December 31, 2023.
-In addition, Tennessee, Iowa, Indiana, Montana, Florida, Oregon, and Texas have enacted privacy laws that will become effective between 2024 and 2026.
-In addition, Delaware, has passed legislation that is awaiting signature by its state governor and that would go into effect in 2025.
-Other states, such as, Pennsylvania, Massachusetts, North Carolina, and New Jersey, have introduced comprehensive privacy bills, with amongst other U.S. states, are anticipated to follow suit.
+For example, Virginia, Colorado, Connecticut, and Utah enacted such legislation that became effective in 2023, and Delaware, Tennessee, Iowa, Indiana,

+Maryland, Montana, Nebraska, Oregon, Texas, New Hampshire, New Jersey, and Kentucky have enacted privacy laws that become effective between 2024 and 2026.
+In addition, Pennsylvania, Massachusetts, and North Carolina, amongst other U.S. states, are anticipated to follow suit.
+Other states have enacted privacy laws relating to particular subject matter, such as Washington's enactment of the My Health, My Data Act, which includes a private right of action.
 Efforts to comply with these laws and related fluctuations in laws relating to privacy and cybersecurity at the federal, state and local levels may impact readiness and compliance, along with the potential to incur additional costs.
 We cannot fully predict the impact of these laws and other proposed federal and state laws relating to privacy and cybersecurity on our business or operations, but they may require us to modify our data processing practices and policies and incur substantial costs and expenses in an effort to comply.